rasutt/ckutils/README.md

 grows by a constant factor called the population growth rate $\lambda$.
 Specifying this rate along with the expected population size $N$ in a reference year defines the expected population size in all years.
-It is good to check these as very small population sizes can be unsustainable, and very large ones slow to simulate.
+It is good to check them for the entire simulation, as very small population sizes can be unsustainable, and very large ones slow to simulate.

 ``` r
 # Load close-kin utilities package